LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/basics.rst

 Here we have a basic ``if`` block using a normal capture (``{ ... }``) and a ``loop`` block using an auto-collected capture (``{^ ... ^}``).
-The auto-collect captures concatenate all the values produced with "asString" and returns them while normal captures just ignores them.
+The auto-collect captures concatenate all the values produced with "asString" and returns them while normal captures just ignore them.

 Variables